Spectrall368/Shaders-Utils/README.md

 - Minecraft NeoForge 1.20.4 Java Edition/Datapack Generator

+- Minecraft NeoForge 1.20.6 Java Edition/Datapack Generator

 ## Contributing

 You are welcome to support this project by opening pull requests.

+## Notice

+NOT AN OFFICIAL MCREATOR PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH PYLO.
+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.